jonathanthen/INFO1113-Assignment-Brick-Breaker/README.txt

-Name: Jonathan Then Tian Meng
-SID: 490605077

-My breaker app consists of the main App, Game class, Brick class and Objs superclass.
+My breaker app consists of the main App, Game class, Brick class, Powerup class and Objs superclass.
 The Paddle and Ball classes are inherited from the Objs superclass.

 Reading in Levels: